 What is domestic violence?

-Commonly, people in intimate relationships disagree about things from time to time.
+People in intimate relationships disagree about things from time to time.
 These disagreements are a normal part of a healthy relationship.
-Both parties in an intimate relationship should be able to voice their different points of view or concerns and feel comfortable discussing them with their partner.
+In a healthy relationship, both parties in an intimate relationship should be able to voice their different points of view or concerns and feel comfortable discussing them with their partner.
 In a healthy relationship both parties treat each other with respect, as equals and compromise so they can find a solution they are both happy with.
-However, in an unhealthy relationship, where domestic and family violence is occurring the situation is very different.
+In an unhealthy relationship, where domestic and family violence is occurring the situation is very different.
 In an unhealthy relationship, one person in the relationship uses abuse and/or violence to control the other person through fear.
 As a result, the person feeling controlled may feel threatened and too frightened to argue back, or too scared to disagree or express their opinion.

 Types of domestic and family abuse